Cirkit Designer Logo

 White LEDs typically have two pins:

-Anode (+) Positive terminal; connect to the positive side of the power supply.
+Anode (+) The longer pin, connected to the positive terminal of the power supply or circuit.

 Usage Instructions